hylandtechoutreach/ucs/MoreCss/README.md

 ## Code-Along Activity: Rainbow Poem
 Walk through the [Rainbow Poem Code-Along](RainbowPoemCodeAlong.md) activity.
 Students should take an existing HTML website that uses some CSS classes, and update it to do more.

-## Individual Exercise: Rainbow Poem Updates
+## Self-Paced Work: Rainbow Poem Updates
-Students should follow [these instructions](RainbowPoemIndividual.md) independently to make more updates to the Poem site.
+Students should follow [these instructions](SelfPacedWork.md) independently to make more updates to the Poem site.
 They should have a chance to make the site their own.

 ## Group Review Activity
 If there is extra time at the end and the students are having trouble focusing, walk through the [CSS Review Activity PowerPoint Presentation](CssReview.pptx) for more structured practice.
 Play [Around the World](https://www.greatgroupgames.com/around-the-world), or simply ask the questions to students one by one.
 Note that this exercise will only be necessary if the students are not focusing on their websites - otherwise, they should be able to continue working on their sites.